Great Dane Care: Essential Tips & Real Owner Advice

 What I learned raising multiple litters: crate habits, feeding, joints, bonding, and handling anxiety early.

-Great Danes are incredibly sensitive, gentle dogs with a talent for pulling at your heartstrings.
-Staying calm and in control goes a long way with these giants.
-Yelling or excessive physical reactions usually has the opposite effect and can shut them down completely.
-Simple, consistent commands are essential when raising Great Danes, and lack of understanding in this area is a major reason so many end up in rescues and shelters.
-That reality is a big reason this website exists.
+Furthermore, Great Danes are incredibly sensitive, gentle dogs with a talent for pulling at your heartstrings.
+Coupled with temperament, staying calm and in control goes a long way.
+On the other hand, yelling or harsh corrections usually has the opposite effect and can shut them down emotionally.
+As a result, consistent cues and calm leadership are essential, especially during puppyhood.

 Feeding